Why Applied Industrial Technologies (AIT) Could Be a Top Value Stock Pick

 AIT may be an interesting play thanks to its forward PE of 15.9, its P/S ratio of 0.7, and its decent dividend yield of 2.2%.
 These factors suggest that Applied Industrial Technologies is a pretty good value pick, as investors have to pay a relatively low level for each dollar of earnings, and that AIT has decent revenue metrics to back up its earnings.

 But before you think that Applied Industrial Technologies is just a pure value play, it is important to note that it has been seeing solid activity on the earnings estimate front as well.
-For current year earnings, the consensus has gone up by 1.1% in the past 60 days, thanks to two upward revisions in the past two months compared to none lower.
+For current year earnings, the consensus has gone up by 1.1% in the past 30 days, thanks to two upward revisions in the past one month compared to none lower.

 This estimate strength is actually enough to push AIT to a Zacks Rank #1 (Strong Buy), suggesting it is poised to outperform.
 You can see the complete list of today’s Zacks #1 Rank stocks here.